-All that your employees need to do is to stand in front of the device as it reads their facial features and records this info.
+Your employees need to stand in front of the device as it reads their facial features and records this info.
 It’s contactless and infinitely safer.

 3. Time Tracking

 Let’s face it, however.
-There are times when healthcare professionals don’t need to be present on-site in order to work.
-There are certain tasks that are needed to be accomplished in the field or in another remote-setting.
+There are times when healthcare professionals don’t need to be present on-site to work.
+Certain tasks are needed to be accomplished in the field or another remote setting.

 The question is, does your employee really have to stop by the facility just to clock in and out?
-Wouldn’t it be counterproductive to do so if this is the only reason why they need to physically appear in the office?
+Wouldn’t it be counterproductive to do so if this is the only reason they need to appear in the office physically?